Walsh Spider Diffusions as Time Changed Multi-parameter Processes: Introduction

-In this paper, we propose a new construction of diffusion processes on graphs which is tractable; see Theorem~\ref{thm}.
-For any infinitesimal generator on a connected graph without loops, we assign each edge a reflecting diffusion process and thus obtain a multi-parameter process.
-Motivated by the multi-armed bandit model, we design a random time change, which is uniquely determined by a family of explicit equations involving local times.
-The time change has an interpretation of time allocation of the process on each edge.
-Using properties of multi-parameter processes, we show that its time change is a diffusion characterized by the given infinitesimal generator.
+For any infinitesimal generator on a star shaped graph with $N$ edges, we assign each edge a proper reflecting diffusion process $Y_i$ and thus obtain a multi-parameter process $\mathbb R_+^N \ni (t_1,\dotso,t_N) \mapsto (Y_1(t_1),\dotso, Y_N(t_N))$.
+Inspired by the allocation strategies in multi-armed bandit problem \cite{10.1214/aoap/1028903380,MR905347}, we design a random time change $T(t)=(T_1(t),\dotso, T_N(t))$ with respect to the multi-parameter filtration, which can be interpreted as time allocation of the process on each edge and is determined uniquely by a family of explicit equations involving local times.
+The construction of the random time change $T(t)$ ensures that the occupation time at the vertex in each direction is distributed according to a given proportion.
+Furthermore, at any given time $t$, exactly one of $\{T_1(t), \cdots, T_N(t)\}$ satisfies $dT_i(t) = dt$, while $dT_j(t) = 0$ for all $j \ne i$.
+After establishing the time-homogeneity of the random time change and the strong Markov property of the multi-pamamerater process, we demonstrate that the time changed multi-parameter process $(Y_1(T_1(t)),\dotso, Y_N(T_N(t)))$ is a diffusion characterized by the desired infinitesimal generator.
+Additionally, our construction enables us to readily obtain the long-term average occupation time of each edge, as shown in Corollary~\ref{ergodic}.

-Diffusion on graphs is a natural generalization of Walsh Brownian motion where the graph has only one vertex.
-Stochastic control and optimization problems on this star-shaped model have been analyzed by \cite{BayraktarErhan2021EoWB,MR3795064,10.3150/18-BEJ1059,KARATZAS20191921}.
-There are several approaches to show the existence of Walsh Brownian motion, using e.g. excursion theory, resolvents, Dirichlet space techniques; see \cite{MR1022917,10.1214/154957807000000013} and the references therein.
-Our paper provides a new explicit construction using multi-parameter process.
-As important examples of random fields, multi-parameter processes have wide applications in sequential stochastic optimization, physics, biology and data science, and we refer readers to \cite{CairoliR2011Sso,10.3389/fphy.2021.641859,khoshnevisan2006multiparameter} for a nice introduction.

-Let us mention that our construction of random time change is inspired by allocation strategies in multi-armed bandit problem \cite{10.1214/aoap/1028903380,MR905347}.
-Using a similar time change, \cite{10.1214/ECP.v5-1018} directly constructed a weak solution of a stochastic differential equation, namely variably skewed Brownian motion.
-Here, we want to emphasize that our argument is different and works for general Walsh diffusions.
-It is mainly based on the observation that the time change is time homogeneous; see Proposition~\ref{propX} (iii).
-Then using strong Markov property of multi-parameter process, we prove the process after time change is the desired diffusion.